linode/docs/docs/guides/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/index.md

     |    2   |  6380  |  6379 |
     |    3   |  6381  |  6380 |

-## Connect Master and Slave
+## Connect Redis master and replicas
-Master/slave replication can be achieved across three nodes by running two instances of a Redis server on each node.
+Master-replica replication can be achieved across three nodes by running two instances of a Redis server on each node.

 1. SSH into **server 1** and start the two Redis instances.